allpassportstamps/allpassportstamps.github.io/_posts/2024-07-10-Honduras-Macaws.md

 ![breakfast]({{site.baseurl}}/assets/img/honduras/breakfast.jpeg){:width="50%"}

-On my bucket list for next time are:
+### Looking Ahead: Future Adventures

-* Yoro, Honduras - where it rains fish
+Honduras has so much more to offer than I could experience in just three days.
+For future visits, I've noted several promising destinations:
-* Omoa (Carrib side Spanish fort)
+* Yoro - famous for its mysterious "fish rain" phenomenon
-* Utila (wonderful island, but much more popular with the locals than Roatan)
+* Omoa - home to an impressive Spanish colonial fort
-* Tela (beach town and the gateway to the ferries)
+* Utila - a local-favorite island paradise
-* I probably won't go deeper into the jungle because of the risk of malaria.
+* Tela - gateway to beautiful Caribbean beaches